ansys/pymechanical/doc/source/user_guide/pool.rst

 Run a user-defined function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can also use the pool to run a custom user-defined function on each
-instance of Mechanical over a set of inputs.
+instance of Mechanical over a set of input files.
 While the previous example
-uses the :func:`run_batch <ansys.mechanical.core.MechanicalLocalPool.run_batch>`
+uses the :func:`run_batch() <ansys.mechanical.core.MechanicalLocalPool.run_batch>`
 method to run a set of inputs files, the following example uses a function
 to output the final routine rather than the text output from Mechanical.